Kishoraditya/cybersec_sdk/cybersec_sdk/documentation/idea.md

   - High-performance systems capable of making split-second decisions.
 - **User Interfaces:**
   - Dashboards tailored for different user roles (admins, security analysts, end-users).

 ---

-## **Final Thoughts**

-Creating such a comprehensive system is challenging but feasible with current technologies.
-The key lies in integrating various components effectively while maintaining system performance and security.
-Continuous improvement and adaptation are essential, given the ever-evolving nature of cybersecurity threats.

----